-In Australia, there are three main ways to determine if you can use someone else's work without their explicit written permission.
+In Australia, there are three main ways to determine if you can use someone else's work without their explicit written permission:

-* Remember, you must always cite your sources and or credit the author.
+* Remember, you must always cite your sources and/or credit the author.

-Public Domain' refers to material where copyright has expired or where the copyright owner has relinquished all their exclusive copyright rights in a particular work.
+'Public domain' refers to material where copyright has expired or where the copyright owner has relinquished all their exclusive copyright rights in a particular work.

-Note: 'Public Domain' is not freely accessible.
-Just because a work is freely accessible on the internet does not mean it is in the 'public domain'.
+Note: Public domain is not equal to 'freely accessible'.
+Just because a work is freely accessible on the internet does not mean it is in the public domain.

-Factors that may be taken into account in working out whether a use is “fair” include whether the person using the material is doing so for commercial purposes, and whether the copyright owner is out of pocket from the use.
+Factors that may be taken into account in working out whether a use is 'fair' include whether the person using the material is doing so for commercial purposes, and whether the copyright owner is out of pocket from the use.

-Under this scheme, creators retain copyright in their work at the same time making their work available for others to copy and distribute in ways generally less restrictive than those allowed by copyright legislation.
+Under this scheme, creators retain copyright in their work, at the same time making their work available for others to copy and distribute in ways generally less restrictive than those allowed by copyright legislation.

 There are six main Creative Commons licenses and all allow the user to: